Features geofencing and virtual leash functionality

 Softeq developed a web-portal for user data management.

 The connected collar is currently on the market.
 The solution helps dog owners feel at ease, knowing that their pets have a lower risk of getting lost and being hit by cars.
 Should a dog with the connected collar get lost, owners will have no trouble finding them through real-time GPS tracking.
 Moreover, owners will be able to take their dogs on trips abroad—the device supports LTE data roaming in a special network for IoT devices from the mobile operator TNT.
 The collar also aids in the training process, which in turn helps reduce the number of dogs that are sent back to animal shelters after adoption.

-The solution is cheaper and more flexible than other options on the market.
-It is much less expensive than traditional physical fences and in-ground wire fence systems.
+The solution is less expensive and more flexible than other options on the market.
+It is much easier to set up than traditional physical fences and in-ground wire fence systems.
 Additionally, it can be moved to any location at any time, providing endless configurations and adaptability.